Lord-Windy/asmjit/README.md

 ### Runtime

-AsmJit's `Runtime` is useful for execution and linking purposes.
-The `Runtime` itself is abstract and defines how to `add` and `release` function or code-section hold in `CodeHolder`.
-The only implementation provided directly by AsmJit is called `JitRuntime`, which is suitable for storing and executing dynamically generated code (JIT).
+AsmJit's `Runtime` is designed for execution and/or linking.
+The `Runtime` itself is abstract and defines only how to `add` and `release` code held by `CodeHolder`. `CodeHolder` holds machine code and relocation entries, but should be seen as a temporary object only - after the code in `CodeHolder` is ready, it should be passed to `Runtime` or relocated manually.
+Users interested in inspecting the generated machine-code (instead of executing or linking) can keep it in `CodeHodler` and process it manually of course.

+The only `Runtime` implementation provided directly by AsmJit is called `JitRuntime`, which is suitable for storing and executing dynamically generated code.
+JitRuntime is used in most AsmJit examples as it makes the code management easy.
+It allows to add and release dynamically generated functions, so it's suitable for JIT code generators that want to keep many functions alive, and release functions which are no longer needed.

 ### Instructions & Operands

 Instructions specify operations performed by the CPU, and operands specify the operation's input(s) and output(s).
 Each AsmJit's instruction has it's own unique id (`X86Inst::Id` for example) and platform specific code emitters always provide a type safe intrinsic (or multiple overloads) to emit such instruction.
 There are two ways of emitting an instruction:

-  * Using emitter.emit(**instId**, operands...) - Allows to emit an instruction in a dynamic way - you just need to know its id and provide its operands.
   * Using emitter.**instName**(operands...) - A type-safe way provided by platform specific emitters - for example `X86Assembler` provides `mov(X86Gp, X86Gp)`.
+  * Using emitter.emit(**instId**, operands...) - Allows to emit an instruction in a dynamic way - you just need to know instruction's id and provide its operands.

 AsmJit's operands all inherit from a base class called `Operand` and then specialize its type to:

   * **None** (not used or uninitialized operand).
   * **Register** (`Reg`) - Describes either physical or virtual register.
-Physical registers have id that matches targets machine id directly, whereas virtual registers must be allocated into physical registers by a register allocator.
+Physical registers have id that matches the target's machine id directly, whereas virtual registers must be allocated into physical registers by a register allocator pass.
 Each `Reg` provides:
-    * *Register Type* - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides `X86Reg::RegType`, which defines all variations of general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like XMM, YMM, and ZMM.
+    * *Register Type* - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides `X86Reg::RegType`, which defines all variations of general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like K, MM, BND, XMM, YMM, and ZMM.
-    * *Register Kind* - Groups multiple register types under a single kind - for example all general-purpose registers (of all sizes) on X86 are `X86Reg::kKindGp`, all SIMD registers (XMM, YMM, ZMM) are `X86Reg::kKindXyz`, etc.
+    * *Register Kind* - Groups multiple register types under a single kind - for example all general-purpose registers (of all sizes) on X86 are `X86Reg::kKindGp`, all SIMD registers (XMM, YMM, ZMM) are `X86Reg::kKindVec`, etc.
     * *Register Size* - Contains the size of the register in bytes.
 If the size depends on the mode (32-bit vs 64-bit) then generally the higher size is used (for example RIP register has size 8 by default).
     * *Register ID* - Contains physical or virtual id of the register.
   * **Memory Address** (`Mem`) - Used to reference a memory location.
 Each `Mem` provides: